bcgov/parks-reso-api/README.md

 The AWS credentials `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must exist in your environment as environment variables or in the `.aws` credential file.
 These values are used by the `aws-sdk` to instantiate sdk objects.

 You can provide any value for them when using `dynamodb-local`.
-Real values are needed when performing operations on remote AWS services such as generating CAPTCHA audio using AWS Polly.
+Real values are needed when performing operations on remote AWS services.

 ## Start Development Server